 - From 2005-2015, 78% of drugs with new patents were not new drugs but ones already on the market.

 “Providing affordability, access, and quality is challenging, particularly in a world that is as strange and convoluted as today’s health care system.
 C4i’s work shines light on the these murky areas,” said Robin Feldman, Arthur J. Goldberg Distinguished Professor of Law and C4i Director.
 “Our hope is to provide clear, actionable evidence to help everyone in the public arena develop effective health care policies.”

-The memo highlights five recommendations for the candidates to consider as they develop their health care policy, including:
+The memo highlights five recommendations for President-elect Biden to consider as he develops his health care policy, including:

 - Implement a “one-and-done” approach to pharmaceutical patent law in which each drug receives one—and only one—period of market protection.